lithammer/NeavUI/README.md

 - Added a copy chat function to nChat, use it by right-clicking on the chat tab.
 Also added a URL copy function.

 ## Known issues

+- The quest blob on the map is still a cause for taint, not really sure what's causing it and if it really needs fixing.
+- Something seems to be causing taint for CompactRaidFrame (which isn't really used).
+The source being both ActionButtonText and !Colorz, not sure if this needs fixing either.

+Seems like taint are the only issues left, they don't seem overly important but bad nonetheless.

 ## Installation